awsdocs/amazon-ec2-user-guide/doc_source/security-group-rules-reference.md

 ## Database server<a name="sg-rules-db-server"></a>

 The following inbound rules are examples of rules you might add for database access, depending on what type of database you're running on your instance\.
-For more information about Amazon RDS instances, see the [Amazon Relational Database Service User Guide](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/)\.
+For more information about Amazon RDS instances, see the [Amazon RDS User Guide](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/)\.

 For the source IP, specify one of the following:
 + A specific IP address or range of IP addresses in your local network